Why Going to the Bathroom “Just in Case” Is a Bad Idea

-Your bladder is about 400 to 500 mL—about the size of a can of soda, says Steven A. Kaplan, MD, director of Benign Urologic Diseases and The Men’s Health Program at the Mount Sinai Health System.
+Your bladder holds about 400 to 500 milliliters—about the size of a can of soda, says Steven A. Kaplan, MD, director of Benign Urologic Diseases and The Men’s Health Program at the Mount Sinai Health System.
 But if you start going before your bladder is actually full, you might train your bladder to want to empty when it’s only half that, he says.
 “People sensitize their bladders to go at lower volumes than needed,” says Dr. Kaplan.
 “It’s hard to get out of that because they’re so used to that.”
-Don’t miss these other 11 things you never knew about peeing.
+(Don’t miss these other 11 things you never knew about peeing.)

 The problem isn’t so much that you physically can’t hold your pee, but that you’ve convinced yourself you won’t be able to, says Sandip Vasavada, MD, urologist with Cleveland Clinic.
 Some people prevent leakage by using the bathroom before, say, a workout class.
 After all, nothing can leak from an empty bladder.
 But doing that gets you used to peeing at the very first urge—or sooner.
 “They go into the habitual pattern of going all the time,” says Dr. Vasavada.
 Empty your bladder too soon too often, and you’ll forget just how long you can hold it.
-Plus, holding your pee could make you smarter.
+(Here are 10 things your pee reveals about your health, besides dehydration.)

 If you are prone to leaking, don’t be afraid of some preventative peeing before a long stretch of time, like a road trip, says Dr. Vasavada.
 Going “just in case” every now and then likely won’t cause an issue, unless it’s a daily habit.
-In fact, preventional peeing is usually a reaction to an overactive bladder, rather than the cause, says Dr. Vasvada.
-Learn about other medical reasons you need to pee all the time.
+In fact, preventative peeing is usually a reaction to an overactive bladder, rather than the cause, says Dr. Vasvada.
+(Learn about other medical reasons you need to pee all the time.)